officialsahyaboutorabi/AgentWriteUI/README.md

 > [!WARNING]
 > If you wish to generate writing locally with Ollama models, you must have Ollama installed on your system or it will not work.
 > Only text-generation models will work at the moment.
 However we will add new capabilities so stay tuned!
+(UPDATE, THE IMAGE READING MODEL `llava` NOW WORKS)

 > [!TIP]
 > To install Ollama on your system, go directly to the [Ollama Website](https://ollama.com/download)